SixArm/usv/README.md

 ## Escape

-The escape separator flips the purpose of the subsequent character:
+The escape symbol flips the purpose of the subsequent character:

 * Escape + USV special character: the character is treated as content.

 * Escape + USV typical character: the character is ignored.

-USV with a unit that contains an Escape + End Transmission Block (ETB), which is treated as content:
+USV with a unit that contains an Escape + End of Transmission Block (ETB), which is treated as content:

 ```usv
 a␛␗b␟